Minds on Mental Health

-The Hincks-Dellcrest Centre - Gail Appel Institute is partnering with Young People’s Theatre to present a series of seminars that will offer practical skills to promote children’s well-being and improve the lives of families.
+The Hincks-Dellcrest Centre - Gail Appel Institute presents a series of seminars that will offer practical skills to promote children’s well-being and improve the lives of families.
 The Hincks-Dellcrest - Gail Appel Institute offers advanced education to those who work with children and families in a variety of mental health care professions.
 We also provide resources to parents and caregivers to support them with their children’s mental health care needs.
 Our mission is to build knowledge and capacity in children and family mental health.

 The Hincks-Dellcrest Treatment Centre is a leading edge, non-profit children’s mental health centre offering a comprehensive range of innovative mental health services to infants, children, youth, and their families.
 Our vision is to bring hope, optimism, and possibilities to the children and families we serve.